MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/business-continuity-and-disaster-recovery.md

   - Paired failover regions

-  - Traffic routing in case of a region/zone/network outage
+  - Traffic routing in case of a regional, zonal, or network outage

 - Planned and unplanned failovers